MST-MRR/IARC-2019/tools/log/README.md

 Real time logging for the drone, can work on board or over network.

 ## Configuration
-When a Logger object is created a dictionary consisting of data streams can be passed in or default settings are used.

-A data stream is a stream of data as it comes in from the drone.

-Possible Data streams:

-    'roll', 'pitch', 'yaw', 'target_altitude', 'target_roll_velocity',
-    'target_pitch_velocity', 'altitude', 'airspeed', 'velocity_x',
-    'velocity_y', 'velocity_z', 'voltage', 'state', 'mode',
-    'armed', 'altitude_controller_output', 'altitude_rc_output',
-    'pitch_controller_output', 'pitch_rc_output', 'roll_controller_output',
-    'roll_rc_output', 'yaw_controller_output', 'yaw_rc_output',
-    'target_yaw', 'color_image', 'depth_image'
+When a Logger object is created, the desired_data parameter should be set to a list of keys to look for in the received data.
+Since data is sent to the logger in the form of a dictionary, desired_data should be a list of keys present so that it can pull relevant data.

 The filename to save the log file to will automatically be chosen.
-There must be a __'generated_logs'__ file in tools/
+There should be a __'generated_logs'__ file in tools/

 ## Operating

 Once the logger object is created, __Logger.update()__ can be called to pass in data.
 The time that the logger receives the data is the time that gets logged.
+Any data that should be logged for should have its key in the desired_data list on logger creation.

 Data should be passed into the update function in the format

-    {data_stream(str): data(number)}
+    {key(str): data(number)}

 When done, the logger.exit() function should be called.